24 Top Tips for Wiring Switches and Outlets Yourself

 - Light type.
 Standard and halogen bulbs require standard incandescent dimmers.
 A few fluorescent lights can be dimmed with special dimmer switches, but most can’t.
 Low-voltage lights may also require special dimmers.

 Don’t Reverse Hot and Neutral Wires

 Connecting the black hot wire to the neutral terminal of an outlet creates the potential for a lethal shock.
 The trouble is that you may not realize the mistake until someone gets shocked, because lights and most other plug-in devices will still work; they just won’t work safely.

 Always connect the white wire to the neutral terminal of outlets and light fixtures.
 The neutral terminal is always marked.
 It’s usually identified by a silver or light-colored screw.
 Connect the hot wire to the other terminal.
 If there’s a green or bare copper wire, that’s the ground.
 Connect the ground to the green grounding screw or to a ground wire or grounded box.
-Next, learn the electrical panel myth you need to stop believing ASAP.

-Cutting Wires Too Short
+Don’t Cut Wires Too Short

 Wires that are cut too short make wire connections difficult and—since you’re more likely to make poor connections—dangerous.
 Leave the wires long enough to protrude at least 3 in. from the box.